When You Feel Ugly or Insecure – Read This

 And remember – success doesn’t come immediately.
 It takes time, effort, and lots of passion to reach success.
 Persistence will get you up there, giving up will only lose you the chance.

-for those who feel as if they don’t look as good as their selfies or their reflection in the mirror
+For those who feel as if they don’t look good in their selfies or their reflection in the mirror

-You are a different person that what you appear in your photos, in the mirror, or to other people in your everyday life.
+You are a different person than what you appear in your photos, in the mirror, or to other people in your everyday life.

 There are so many perceptions of who you are – And it’s up to you to decide who is truly you: The “you” in your selfies?
 The “you” when you look in the mirror?
 The “you” in the eyes of other people as you go outside?
 Or the concept of “yourself” as you live everyday and look at the world and the thoughts and feelings that come to you from living as “you”.